-- 5. Other significant matters forming the basis for preparation of non-consolidated financial statements - (1) Amortization method for deferred assets period (five and ten years) in accordance with ASBJ PITF No. 19, Tentative Solution on Accounting for Deferred Assets, which was issued by the ASBJ in
+- 5. Other significant matters forming the basis for preparation of non-consolidated financial statements - (1) Amortization method for deferred assets - Bond issuance costs: These costs are amortized with the straight-line method over the bond redemption period (five and ten years) in accordance with ASBJ PITF No. 19, Tentative Solution on Accounting for Deferred Assets, which was issued by the ASBJ in August 2006.